pgaudit/set_user/README.md

 * The current effective user becomes `rolename`.
 * The role transition is logged, with a specific notation if `rolename` is a superuser.
-* `log_statement` setting is set to "all", meaning every SQL statement executed while in this state will also get logged.
 * If `set_user.block_alter_system` is set to "on", `ALTER SYSTEM` commands will be blocked.
 * If `set_user.block_copy_program` is set to "on", `COPY PROGRAM` commands will